 RECOMMENDED LUXURY HOTELS (+ REVIEWS)

-Please visit my top 10 list of the best luxury hotels in Vietnam if you are eager to know how I rank the countries’ top properties, according to my own experience at each one of them.
+Consider visiting mymy top 10 list of the best luxury hotels in Vietnam if you are eager to know how I rank the country’s top hotels, based on my own experience.

 - Review: Four Seasons Resort The Nam Hai (Vietnam)